How to Travel as a Women in India

 While Bollywood beauties are seen in advertisements and movies wearing provocative clothing, the same low-cut or see-through-style blouses are off-limits to the rest of the population, and this means travelers, too.

 Indian women take great pride in their beauty and take special care in choosing their attire.
 They’ll be noticed for what they are wearing and you will be, too.
 A gentleman who had just sold me more than $100 worth of silver jewels suggested that I wear something more Indian so that, even after two and a half weeks of travel, I didn’t look like I just got off the plane.
-After that, I felt boyish and self-conscious in my Ex Officio blouse.

 To prevent sexual harassment, keep your arms folded in front of you in large crowds and on public transportation.
 It’s best not to initiate conversations that could be construed as flirtatious or personal and sidestep answering personal questions about yourself.
 If you’re traveling alone or with a female friend, invent a husband and make it clear that you are not interested in anyone else.
 Avoid situations where you may find yourself alone with a man.
 Connect with other travelers to share a taxi ride or tour and never let a man (including the bellhop or an employee delivering room service) into your hotel room under any circumstance.